nullt3r/uwebserver/README.md

 ## Getting Started

 Before you start, save the uwebserver.py in `lib` directory on your Pico.
 Then, import the necessary modules and the `UWebServer` class.
+Make sure to also install picozero library.

 ```python
 import network